About arc42

 8.4.3.
 Testing Strategy

-Node.js microservices (users, gateway) use Vitest and Supertest for unit and
+Node.js microservices (users, game-manager, gateway) use Vitest and Supertest for unit and

 integration testing.
 Each Node.js service has a test:coverage script that generates